lhchen42/UserApplicationFilesAnalyzer/README.md

 # UserApplicationsAnalyzer
-Analysis and process 100k+ unorganised user applications, mixed of json and pdfs.
-Extract user informations.
+Analysis and process user applications mixed of json and pdfs and extract user informations